Washington County COVID update

 - COVID Related Deaths: 38 (No Change)

-The new COVID case was yesterday and it is being classified as a “community case” with no identified origin at this time.

-Washington County NY Public Health Department will be holding a joint vaccination event at the Washington County Fair on Friday, July 9th from 4 p.m. to 7 p.m.
-We will be featuring both the Pfizer and the J&J, appointments are strongly encouraged, but walk-ins will be welcome.
+There is a Vaccination event at the Washington County Fair this Friday, July 9th from 4 p.m. – 7 p.m., appointments are strongly encouraged, but walk-ins will be welcome.